AREKKUSU-hyper/Data-Management-System/README.md

-# Data-Management-System
+# Data Management System
-A data management system that can pull data, clean it up, and visualize it.
+Tried to crawl a mailing list, and visualized the data as word cloud and lines.